flemic/ETD/README.md

 <a name="enriched-usage"></a>
 ## Enriching Functionality

-Generation of virtual training fingerprints can be performed with the script _virtualizeTrainingFingerprints.py_ in folder _help_functions_.
+Generation of virtual training fingerprints can be done using the script _virtualizeTrainingFingerprints.py_ in folder _help_functions_.
 In the script, one has to set the desired parameters:

 * Database/collection that contains original training fingerprints;
 * Enriched database/collection in which original and generated virtual fingerprints are to be stored;